Gary E. Steinbauer

 Mr. Steinbauer began his legal career practicing commercial litigation at an international law firm and as a judicial law clerk in the U.S. District Court for the Eastern District of Michigan.

-Mr. Steinbauer earned his law degree, magna cum laude, from the University of Toledo College of Law, where he was elected to the Order of Coif and served as the managing editor of the University of Toledo Law Review.
-He graduated from the Ohio University with a B.S. in Environmental Biology.
+Mr. Steinbauer earned his law degree, magna cum laude, from the University of Toledo College of Law in 2006, where he was elected to the Order of Coif and served as the managing editor of the University of Toledo Law Review.
+He graduated from the Ohio University with a B.S. in Environmental Biology in 2002.

 Memberships and Affiliations